 'Now, Demetrios,", Marcus continued, reverting to Greek, "As your guardian, I am going to change your name.

-Here we behave 'Romanæ modo' (in the Roman way) - and you must have a Roman name - so no more 'Δημήτριος' (Demetrios) - you are now Demetrius - do you understand ?"
+Here we behave 'Romanæ modo' (in the Roman way) - and you must have a Roman name - so no more 'Δημήτριος' (Demetrios) - you are now Demetrius - do you understand ?""Yes.", Demetrius replied.

 "So, Demetrius, how do you like the villa ?, Marcus asked, feeling his way, carefully.